 Why Plan?
 Why Solo?

 Travel planning is important.
-It may leave you feeling exhilarated and full of anticipation or exhausted after confronting tedious details.
+It may leave you feeling exhilarated and full of anticipation or exhausted after confronting annoying, tedious details.
 When you’re in unfamiliar territory, a lack of planning can result in chaos and disaster.
-If things run amuck, there’s no one to fall back on, so solo travelers must be self-reliant.
+If things run amuck, there’s no one to fall back on, so solo travelers must be flexible, resilient, and self-reliant.

-Years ago, before taking to the road on my own, I traveled with one other person or in large and small groups of friends or complete strangers.
-While focusing on your adventure, you must also get to know your fellow travelers and follow a deadline driven guide with a rigid and usually fast-paced itinerary.
+Years ago, before taking to the road on my own, I traveled with one other person or in large and small groups of friends and acquaintances or complete strangers led by a professional guide.
+In group situations, while focusing on your adventure and where you are, you must also be aware of your fellow travelers often while following a deadline driven guide with a rigid, fast-paced itinerary.
+Be prepared as sometimes this can be a daunting experience.

 At the end of these adventures I felt dizzy and unfulfilled and asked myself why was I doing it?
-Was it to be safer, because I felt incapable of planning a trip myself, or was I afraid of being alone and in need of having others to share the experiences?
+Was it to be safer?
+Did I feel incapable of planning a long trip myself?
+Was I afraid of being alone and in need of having others there to share the experiences with me?
 The answer to these questions was a resounding “no”.
-At the same time, I knew planning and some semblance of structure were essential to my comfort and safety.
+At the same time, I knew traveling solo would require up front planning and some semblance of structure to ensure my comfort and safety.
+Guides are expensive, especially for solo travelers.
+You can join local group tours for adventurous activities that are unsafe to take on alone.

-When the basics are under control travelers can relax, forget themselves, and enjoy the reason for traveling – learning about delicious new cultures and environments!
-The eureka moment was realizing I didn’t need someone else to do the planning.
+When the basics are under control travelers can relax, forget themselves, and enjoy the reason for traveling – meeting locals and learning about new cultures and environments!
+The eureka moment was realizing I didn’t need someone else to do the planning for me.

 Accommodation – What Kind, Where, When

 When staying in one place for a month or longer, accommodation becomes more important, at least it is for me.
 Although you’re exploring for most of the day, everyone needs a private, safe place to rejuvenate and collect their thoughts.
-For me a suitable accommodation is clean, well-managed, and in a good location.
+For me a suitable accommodation is clean, safe, well-managed, and in a good location.
+Unfortunately, you will never know the quality of a bed until you sleep on it.

-Before booking anything, research the neighborhoods to understand which areas work for your style, budget, and interests.
+Before booking anything, research neighborhoods to understand which areas work for your individual style, budget, and interests.
 If you book in the wrong location, it might be uncomfortable and could ruin your experience.

 Unless you’ve stayed at a place before, remember that reality and on-line photographs are two different worlds.
-Read traveler reviews and make sure they’re “verified” and not written by friends of the owner or someone benefiting from your choice.
-Honest people who have stayed in an accommodation are in the best position to rate it.
-Their comments are invaluable.
+Read traveler reviews and make sure they’re “verified” and not written by friends of the owner or someone benefiting monetarily from your choice.
+Honest people who have stayed at an accommodation are in the best position to rate it.
+Their reviews and comments are invaluable.

 Booking no penalty, “cancellable” accommodations before making transportation arrangements is wise.
-I’m leery of accommodations that require full payment up front and usually don’t like to commit to long-term bookings until I’ve seen them with my own eyes.
+I’m leery of accommodations that require full payment up front and usually don’t like to commit to long-term bookings until I’ve first seen them with my own eyes.
+Sadly, I’ve learned this lesson many times.

 If you travel during high season, finding the right accommodation can be expensive and challenging.
 I’ve experienced the trauma of seeking accommodation in popular Cape Town South Africa during their glorious summer season.
 Vacancies are scarce and accommodations overpriced.
-The city’s infrastructure clearly hasn’t kept pace with the growing tourist industry.
+The city’s infrastructure clearly hasn’t kept pace with its popularity and growing tourist industry.

-Ask questions, communicate well, and clarify your needs – quiet, Wi-Fi access, a safe in the room, etc. Again, read reviews to discover catch-22s, e.g., buildings with 10 floors and no elevator, noisy cafés next door, and locations in crime-ridden areas or far from transportation connections.
+Ask questions, communicate well, and clarify your needs – quiet, Wi-Fi access, a safe for your passport and valuables, view, natural light, bathtub, heating and air circulation, etc. Again, read reviews to discover catch-22s, e.g., buildings with 10 floors and no elevator, noisy cafés next door, and locations in crime-ridden areas or far away from attractions and transportation.

 A healthy breakfast is important before a long day exploring, so if you’re not renting an apartment with a kitchen, look for accommodations that include breakfast.
 Finally, if you’re staying in a hotel, a great concierge and friendly staff are important.
 They take care of you and become your family away from home!